hypeJunction/hypeSeo/README.md

  * Once enabled, use autogen tool in plugin settings to autogenerate SEF urls for your entities
  * Extras menu contains a link to page SEO editor

+## Performance

+ * For best performance, enable and configure memcache on your Elgg installation

 ## Acknowledgements

 Initial development of the plugin was sponsored by Bodyology Virtual Campus http://bodyologymassagecourses.co.uk/